 #11) Jordan – No stranger to such lists, Jordan has long been a favorite for well-traveled history buffs making a pilgrimage to Petra.
 Aside from its growing luxury accommodation availability, Jordan’s main attraction for 2018 is its newly marked 400-mile trail flowing along the Great Rift Valley.

-Recommended Itinerary: For those interested in an active trip that may not involve the full 400-mile trek, take an 8 –day Intrepid Travel Trek Jordan tour, which will allow plenty of opportunity to hike throughout some of the most iconic sites of Jordan.
+Recommended Itinerary: For those interested in an active trip that may not involve the full 400-mile trek, take an 8 –day Intrepid Travel Trek Jordan tour, which will allow plenty of opportunities to hike throughout some of the most iconic sites of Jordan.
 Spring and Fall 2018/19.
 Starts at $1380.

 #10) Morocco, specifically: Marrakech and Essaouira – Morocco came in at #8 of 20 in last year’s list highlighting Marrakech, Tamuda Bay, and Soura.
 This year, the coastal town of Essaouira was added.
-From surfing, to cooking classes, this town is as vibrant as Marrakech but far less touristed.
+From surfing to cooking classes, this town is as vibrant as Marrakech but far less touristed.
 And, I get to go there!
-Stay tuned to my Facebook and instagram accounts in March while I travel to Morocco for the first time!
+Stay tuned to my Facebook and Instagram accounts in March while I travel to Morocco for the first time!

-Recommended Itinerary: I personally chose this itinerary for myself, because it looks like it’ll be everything I’m looking for in my first trip to Morocco.
+Recommended Itinerary: I personally chose this itinerary for myself, because it looks like it’ll be everything I’m looking for on my first trip to Morocco.
 G Adventures’ 8-day Moroccan Desert Adventure includes a camel ride into the sunset, sleeping under the stars in a Berber camp, and a cooking class in Essaouira.
 Available all-year (but I recommend spring or fall when it is not too hot).
 Starts at $722.